 Is St. Anne's Episcopal School already in your will, trust or other estate plans?

 Don't have a will?
 Then you're not alone!
 Now is a great time to start planning, and please consider including a bequest to St. Anne's in your estate plans.
-Contact Lisa for suggested "bequest language" and the St. Anne's tax ID for you to share with your attorney.
+Contact Jenny for suggested "bequest language" and the St. Anne's tax ID for you to share with your attorney.